 Correct Your Drainage

 Often enough, the root cause of a muddy lawn is nothing more than poor drainage.
 The next time it rains, take a look at the water leaving your downspouts.
-Does it flow into a drainage pipe that carries the water away from your lawn or does it spill out over the grass and create a muddy area?
+Does it flow into a drainage pipe that carries the water away from your lawn, or does it spill out over the grass and create a muddy area?

 If possible, direct the downspouts toward a ditch, pond or other low-lying area outside the lawn.
 Make sure these drainage areas are clear of vegetation and debris so they can handle the runoff.

-The slope of your lawn is another possible cause of mud accumulation.
+The slope of your lawn is another possible cause of mud build-up.
 A lawn that’s level or slightly lower in the middle is bound to collect water.
 To correct this, re-grade your lawn so that it slopes at a rate of at least two percent, or 1/4 inch per foot, away from your house.
 This encourages rainwater to flow off the lawn.

 The simplest way to re-grade your lawn is by taking topsoil from the lower side of the lawn and applying it to the upper side.

-Catch up on Lawn Maintenance
+Catch Up on Lawn Maintenance

 Over time, even a well-maintained lawn develops thatch.
 This is a layer of dead grass, roots, and debris that forms between the green grass and the soil surface.
 Once the thatch reaches 1/2 inch thick, it can prevent the soil from absorbing water.